dart-lang/leak_tracker/README.md

 an object's disposal and garbage collection should happen sequentially, close to each other.

-By monitoring disposal and GC events, the tool detects different types of leaks:
+By monitoring disposal and Garbage Collect events, the tool detects different types of leaks:

 - **Not disposed, but GCed (not-disposed)**:
     - a disposable object was GCed,